 It is You we worship and You we ask for help.

-The path of those upon whom You have bestowed favor, not of those who have evoked [Your] anger or of those who are astray.”
+The path of those upon whom You have bestowed favor, not of those who have earned [Your] anger or of those who are astray.

 At the start of the Surah, we affirm that all praise and glorification is owed to Allah alone.
-No other entity has a share in His right to be worshipped.
-He is the only deity worthy of being exalted, for He is infinite and unlike anything else in existence.
-He alone is all-powerful and the only one who is perfect in every sense.
+Additionally, no other entity has a share in His right to be worshipped.
+Truly, he is the only deity worthy of being exalted, for He is infinite and unlike anything else in existence.
+In summary, he alone is all-powerful and the only one who is perfect in every sense.
 All of creation is reliant on none but Him for survival and sustenance.

 We should acknowledge Allah alone, as the Lord of all creation